 You’re in the Picture / The Jackie Gleason Show (1961)

-Jackie Gleason’s infamous 1961 CBS game show flop was followed by a half-hour apology from the star and soon morphed into a short-lived weekly interview series.
+Jackie Gleason apologized for this infamous 1961 CBS game show flop, then hosted a short-lived weekly interview series.

 Reports surfaced in December 1960 that Jackie Gleason planned to return to television as host of a new half-hour game show on CBS called You’re in the Picture .
 It was a replacement for The Garland Touch and would premiere on Friday, January 20th, 1961 in the 9:30-10PM time slot.
 The sponsors of The Garland Touch–the Plymouth division of Chrysler Corp. and the Ligett & Myers Tobacco Company–planned to continue to sponsor the new series on an alternate-week basis.

 The show would feature a celebrity panel attempting to guess the identity of cartoons.
 Gleason planned to begin taping episodes during the first week of January 1961.
 However, just eight days before it was scheduled to debut, the celebrity panel for the series had yet to be finalized.
 “We’re trying to pick the greatest and most attractive people,” Gleason explained.
 “We have so many people who want to do the show and so many attractive people, it’s a tough decision to make” .

 Here’s how Gleason explained the series to Cecil Smith of The Los Angeles Times: